RaoH37/raoh_attribute/README.md

 # raoh_type
-Force type by conversation and transformation and value constraint
+Force type by type conversion and transformation and value constraint